 Commercial Terms of Internet Service

-Shentel has multiple levels of Internet service available and the price of each service level is set forth at https://www.shentel.com/shop/internet.
-To ensure Shentel is able to provide quality Internet services to all of its customers, data allowances will be enforced beginning May 1, 2015.
+Shentel has multiple offerings of Internet service available at various speeds and data allowances, which can be found at https://www.shentel.com/shop/powerhouse internet.
 For more information about the data allowances that apply to your level of Shentel Internet service, please refer to your monthly Shentel bill or our Acceptable Use Policy.
 Customers using bandwidth amounts exceeding their allowance will receive notifications as they reach the end of their data allowance each month, including information about the fees for exceeding the monthly allowance.
 Customers who consistently meet or exceed their monthly data allowance are strongly urged to consider upgrading to a higher speed of internet service.
 On occasion, Shentel offers promotions and discounts to its Internet service customers which are often conditioned on the retention of service for specified minimum time periods.
 Customers in Shenandoah County and northern Augusta County, Virginia service areas who select the 1 year contract option for internet service will be subject to an early termination fee of $150 or remainder of the contract, whichever is the lesser of the two.

 Internet Privacy Policies